-Nihonbashi, Tokyo, December 16, 1932, around 9:15 am: a massive fire breaks out on the fourth floor of Shirokiya, a popular department store.
+Nihonbashi, Tokyo, December 16, 1932, around 9:15 am: a massive fire breaks out on the fourth floor of Shirokiya, a famous department store.
 It enters the annals of history as the infamous “Shirokiya department store (白木屋百貨店) fire disaster”.

 The Shirokiya was a high-rise building with eight floors above the ground and two underground levels.
 The fire broke out in the toy section located on the fourth floor and blared up all the way up to the eighth floor.
 Twenty-nine pump trucks and three ladder trucks were dispatched to extinguish the fire, illustrating just how big the fire was.
 In the end, the death toll amounted to fourteen, eight of them women, who died by falling from the sixth and seventh floor.
 It was the first fire disaster in a high-rise building in Japanese history.

 Many Japanese associate the Shirokiya department store inferno with female underwear.
-Why, you may ask.
-The disaster is believed to have triggered the era when Japanese ladies starting to don modern underwear.
+Why you may ask.
+The disaster is believed to have triggered the era when Japanese ladies are starting to don modern underwear.
 You might wonder if Japanese women were naked under their clothes back then.
 The answer is both, “Yes” and “No”.
 The staple garment for women back in the 1930s was still the kimono.
 Underneath, women just wore what is called koshimaki (腰巻 waist cloth), wrapped around from their waist down.
-Although koshimaki were nothing equivalent to modern Western-style underwear, their private parts were not totally naked.
+Although koshimaki were nothing equivalent to modern Western-style underwear, their private parts were not naked.

-It was reported that in the Shirokiya department store fire disaster due to their sense of shame, female workers in the midst of disaster would rather plummet to death than disgracefully show their private parts to curious onlookers on the ground.
+It was reported that in the Shirokiya department store fire disaster due to their sense of shame, female workers in the midst of catastrophe would instead plummet to death than disgracefully show their private parts to curious onlookers on the ground.
 Learning a lesson the hard way, Japanese women picked up the practice of wearing undies.
 That is how most of the people believe female underwear was introduced to Japan.

 Then, where did this myth originate from?
 To sum up Prof. Inoue’s findings:

-- As opposed to the female clerks on the upper floors, the employees on the lower floors of the Shirokiya department store on the day of the disaster might have actually paid more attention to the onlookers on the street.
+- As opposed to the female clerks on the upper floors, the employees on the lower levels of the Shirokiya department store on the day of the disaster might have paid more attention to the onlookers on the street.
 It is possible that the stories of both groups were somehow confused in later accounts of the event.